-I'm buying my first flat in Hackbridge with the aid of help to buy.
-The sellers refused to reduce the amount so I negotiated £7000 of fixtures and fittings instead.
-The house builders rep suggested that I not to tell my lawyer about the side-deal as it may adversely affect my loan with the bank.
-Should I keep quiet?.
+I'm buying a new build house in Hackbridge with the aid of help to buy.
+The developers would not budge the amount so I negotiated five thousand pounds worth of additionals instead.
+The sale representative advised me not to tell my lawyer about this side-deal as it may put at risk my loan with the bank.
+Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.